ANSWERED ON THIS PAGE:

 - As your Taiwan Agent, we will coordinate and submit all documentation required for registration, while communicating with the TFDA on your behalf.

-- We will provide guidance on the QSD Application process, such as the QSD route, which sites require a QSD Approval Letter, and how to update your quality system to comply.
+- We will provide guidance on the QSD application process, including the different QSD routes and how to update your quality system to comply with the Taiwanese regulation.

-- We will assist with any Serious Adverse Event (SAE) reporting or device recalls, if necessary.
+- We will assist with any SAE reporting or device recalls, if necessary.

-- We will assist with the TFDA registration renewal process (every 5 years) as well as the QSD renewal process, if required (every 3 years).
+- We will assist with the TFDA registration renewal process (every 5 years) as well as the QSD renewal process (every 3 years), if required.

 - Because we focus on regulatory compliance, we will keep up to date on potential changes in Taiwan that may affect your devices.

-- Our experienced consultants stay up-to-date on the latest TFDA medical device regulations to ensure that you experience smooth and efficient registration process.
+- Our experienced consultants stay up to date on the latest TFDA medical device regulations to ensure that you experience a smooth and efficient registration process.

 Please contact us for more information on our Taiwan Agent representation service.